1nv4d3r2/coin-faucet/readme.md

 #### Import faucet.sql to your database:
 	- Change to "core" directory
 	- mysql -u user -p database < faucet.sql

+Or if you are using a GUI frontend (PHPMyadmin, ADminer, etc) just create the database, then import the .sql file into it.

 ### Notes:
-Some will maybe have to create the faucet donation account within CannaCoind (The account must use the label set in the config.php ie. FaucetDonations)
+Whatever account name you set in the config file, must correspond to the actual Wallet name in the daemon.
+I.E. A wallet labeled 'FaucetWallet' in the config, must have the same name (FaucetWallet) in the wallet's Daemon.

 ### Donate:
-CCN: CWVUagZxizcmF7QcKvF3ynfW4hU4tdKUhp <br>
-BTC: 1PqmdGtUTdasS19KwBTL2R7xgYEyJrtdhd
+BTC: 1Dh4Ct1xEDi1e4RE8Fqv5YB8EVyQQDuD8V